 Why Is It Innovative?

-The degree apprenticeship pathway overcomes barriers to community college students seeking and succeeding in STEM careers by providing:
+The EDAP degree apprenticeship pathway overcomes barriers to community college students seeking and succeeding in engineering careers by providing:

 • A clearly defined and supported pathway beginning prior to community college enrollment and leading to transfer, a B.S. degree, and engineering career.

-• Applied STEM skills, experience, networks, and confidence through integrated paid research and internships.
+• Applied engineering skills, experience, networks, and confidence through integrated paid research and internships.

 • Financial resources–$80-100K earned throughout student pathway to support pursuit of a B.S. degree.